noncent/pdo_class_wrapper/README.markdown

 <h5>Introduction:</h5>

 PDO Class Wrapper is a wrapper class of PDO (PHP Data Object) library.
 As we know that in any web application, database makes an important role for developer to create a good dynamic web application.
 We can use different database drivers to make web more and more interactive and dynamic.
-But in any web project we also know that ‘Security’ is a big part and concern for developers.
-Every developer wants to keep user’s data very safe.
-Hence, we use much built-in functionality in PHP to prevent unauthorized access for database e.g.  mysql_real_escape_string (),  addslashes () etc. But some time it’s very difficult to manage big application with big chunk of code.
+But in any web project we also know that ï¿½Securityï¿½ is a big part and concern for developers.
+Every developer wants to keep userï¿½s data very safe.
+Hence, we use much built-in functionality in PHP to prevent unauthorized access for database e.g.  mysql_real_escape_string (),  addslashes () etc. But some time itï¿½s very difficult to manage big application with big chunk of code.
 So PHP improves MySQL to MySQLi (MySQL Improved).
 According to php.net The MySQLi extension has a number of benefits, the key enhancements over the MySQL extension being:Object-oriented interface
 <ol>
 <li>Support for Prepared Statements</li>
 <li>Support for Multiple Statements</li>